How To Not Spend Money When Budgeting Doesn’t Work

 4.10.
 Think in work hours, not price tags

 Instead of seeing a $75 pair of shoes, think: That’s six hours of work after taxes.
-Translating spending into time creates emotional friction that discourages impulse buying and sharpens your sense of value.
+Translating spending into time creates emotional friction that discourages impulse purchases and sharpens your sense of value.

 4.11.
 Only carry what you intend to spend